saiswaroopkakuru/saiswaroopkakuru/README.md

 ---

-### 🚀 What I Do
+🚀 What I Do

-#### **Software Development & Engineering**
+Software Development & Engineering
 <p style="color:white;">
-- **Full-Stack Development**: Developing end-to-end applications using JavaScript, Python, and modern frameworks like React and Node.js.
+- Full-Stack Development: Developing end-to-end applications using JavaScript, Python, and modern frameworks like React and Node.js.
-- **API Development**: Designing and implementing RESTful and GraphQL APIs to enable seamless integrations.
+- API Development: Designing and implementing RESTful and GraphQL APIs to enable seamless integrations.
-- **Scalable Solutions**: Building high-performance systems that handle millions of requests using cloud-native technologies.
+- Scalable Solutions: Building high-performance systems that handle millions of requests using cloud-native technologies.
 </p>

 #### **Cloud Engineering & Automation**
 <p style="color:white;">
-- **Cloud Architectures**: Designing and deploying cloud-native applications on AWS and Azure.
+- Cloud Architectures: Designing and deploying cloud-native applications on AWS and Azure.
-- **Infrastructure as Code (IaC)**: Automating infrastructure with Terraform, CloudFormation, and Ansible.
+- Infrastructure as Code (IaC): Automating infrastructure with Terraform, CloudFormation, and Ansible.
-- **CI/CD Pipelines**: Implementing efficient CI/CD workflows with Jenkins, GitHub Actions, and Azure DevOps.
+- CI/CD Pipelines: Implementing efficient CI/CD workflows with Jenkins, GitHub Actions, and Azure DevOps.
 </p>

 ---